BlenderCN-Org/RIXS_41A/README.md

 # RIXS_41A Software: Blue Magpie
 GUI for 41A beamline user including Image, Command, Status, Spectrum of RIXS experiments.

-• The blue magpie is a simple and efficient software for RIXS instrument control and data acquisition.
+• The Blue Magpie is a simple and efficient software for RIXS instrument control and data acquisition.

-• The codes is written using the python language, and the communications between the BL devices & instruments are mainly through the EPICS.
+• The codes is written using the Python language, and the communications between the BL devices & instruments are mainly through the EPICS.

-• The software has a GUI, composed of a command window for the command line input (CLI) and windows to show images, spectra and BL information and the synchrotron storage ring.
+• The software has a GUI, composed of a command window for the command line input (CLI) and windows to show images, spectra, BL information and the synchrotron storage ring status.

 • In addition to the CLI, the software has a macro window which allows users to run an experiment in a friendly manner.